DammyJoshvtr/DammyJoshvtr/README.md

 # Hi There 👋

 ## About Me🫠🦾
 - 👋 Hi, I’m @DammyJoshvtr, Damilola Joshua.
-I am Software developer, skilled in HTML5, CSS, JS, React, Python, Java and C.
+I am Software developer, skilled in HTML5, CSS, JS, React, and Python.
 - I Enjoy Learning how to code and learning from others as well😊

 - ## Interests🤌